open-interop/oop-core-docs/source/includes/_api_users.md

 }
 ```

-Gets a list of the users on the system.
+Gets a list of the users on the system, based on the filters supplied, or all of them if no filters given.

 ### HTTP Request